No single-use: How to limit your plastic waste as a traveller in Japan

 The Maishima Incineration Plant in Osaka offers public tours | Photo on Wiki Media Commons

-Firstly, while Japan is one of the largest producers of plastic waste, it is also one of the top performers globally when it comes to plastic waste management.
-Now it just needs to heavily reduce creating plastic waste in the first place.
-Good news here: As you can see in above graph, per capita plastic waste has been declining.
+Firstly, while Japan is one of the largest producers of plastic waste, it is also one of the top performers globally in terms of plastic waste management.
+Now, it just needs to reduce the creation of plastic waste in the first place heavily.
+The good news here: As you can see in the above graph, per capita plastic waste has been declining.

-Streets in Japan are (largely) litter-free, despite the lack of rubbish bins in public.
-That and the 93% collection rate for PET bottles are indicators for the strong collective goodwill among the Japanese population when it comes to (plastic) waste management.
+Streets in Japan are (largely) litter-free despite the lack of rubbish bins in public.
+That and the 93% collection rate for PET bottles indicate the strong collective goodwill among the Japanese population regarding (plastic) waste management.

 As of July 2021, 84% of Japan’s population lived in municipalities that have committed to reducing plastic waste: